Volume 40 Issue 11

 Article Contents

-A multicenter study on the effect of the early infusion rate on prognosis and the influential factors of the infusion rate in patients with severe burns and inhalation injury
+A multicenter study on the impact of the early infusion rate on prognosis and the factors of influencing the infusion rate in patients with severe burns and inhalation injury

 doi: 10.3760/cma.j.cn501225-20240409-00130